Course: Organic Reactions Mechanisms

 Oral examination, Written examination

-One checking test will be written during the term, whose result will be included in the whole classification of the subject.
-The main exam is oral and the topic of the exam is discussion about the selected reaction mechanisms, the possibilities of their proving or disproving and the possibilities of their utilisation.
+The examination involves writing and oral part.
+Writing part involving tasks from subject must be accomplished before oral part (least 50% of possible points) whose result will be included in the whole classification of the subject.
+The main exam is oral and the topic of the exam involves discussion concerning selected reaction mechanisms, the possibilities of their proving or disproving.

 Recommended literature